No Need to Train Your RDB Foundation Model: Testing with Real-World RDBs

-\paragraph{Additional 4DBInfer comparisons.} Prior work on RDB foundation models has focused on RelBench tasks as above.
+\paragraph{Additional 4DBInfer comparisons.} Prior work on RDB foundation models has focused on RelBench-v1 tasks.
 However, to further establish the native versatility of RDBLearn, we apply our identical pipeline (again with zero modification whatsoever besides coupling with a suitable data loader) to the classification tasks drawn from the 4DBInfer benchmark \cite{wang20244dbinfer}.
 We compare against a suite of heterogeneous GNN and graph Transformer models specifically adapted for this benchmark with multiple graph extraction techniques; each such approach also benefits from per-dataset supervised learning and extensive hyperparameter optimization (see Appendix \ref{app:experiment_details}).
+We also include RandGNN and Griffin as we did with RelBench-v2.
 Results are shown in Figure \ref{fig:4dbinfer_class_res}, where RDBLearn exhibits strong performance without training, leading to orders of magnitude greater efficiency (see Appendix \ref{app:experiment_details}).

 \paragraph{JUICE is worth the squeeze.} If the principles underpinning JUICE (as used by RDBLearn) are sound, then we should expect a notable gap in performance when we contrast supervised learning versus ICL usage.
-Specifically, in the SL regime we should expect that an expressive parameterized $g_\phi$ dominates $g_{ \mbox{juice}}$, while the situation should largely flip when we turn to ICL cases.
+Specifically, in the SL regime we should expect that an expressive parameterized $g_\phi$ may outperform $g_{ \mbox{juice}}$, while the situation should largely flip when we turn to ICL cases.
 To empirically explore this phenomena, which has \textit{not} been previously recognized, we consider the KumoRFM ICL model and the supervised RelGT model, both of which share the same $g_\phi$.
 Meanwhile, for $g_{ \mbox{juice}}$ we can pair with both an ICL decoder (as within RDBLearn) and a strong supervised prediction head such as AutoGluon \cite{erickson2020autogluon}.
 Given these four model instantiations, we plot the corresponding $g_{ \mbox{juice}} - g_\phi$ performance differences split across SL and ICL cases in Figure \ref{fig:ICL_contrast}.
 The outcome closely conforms with the expected performance inversion.
 In Appendix \ref{app:graph_results} we repeat an analogous experiment drawing on data from prior ICL-based graph foundation model studies; the outcome is similar.
 These results demonstrate the wider relevance of treating JUICE as an end goal, and not merely a simplifying approximation.